dd-devq/cse-ppl/README.md

 If not please create both folder inside 'solutions' and 'testcases' inside folder 'test'.

 Program has to write and read file from these folder for testing.

+### STATUS
+This project is on hold.
+No Code Generation Module